House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 9. Populus Wilsonii

 Populus wilsonii is a poplar tree found in many Chinese provinces.
-They can grow up to 80 feet in height at maturity and have heart-shaped leaves with a sharp tip.
-This tree is difficult to raise from cuttings and produces yellow-green flowers in April.
+They can grow up to 80 feet in height at maturity and have heart-shaped leaves with sharp tips.
+This tree is difficult to raise from cuttings, producing yellow-green flowers in April.
 It prefers sandy or clay-based soil and can withstand severe drops in temperature as well as frost.
 It is not very wind resistant and is usually used as decorative trees in avenues or streets.

 10. Populus Euphratica

-The populus euphratica tree is best known as the desert poplar as it thrives in dry and hot climates.
-It has long and pale green leaves that are often differently shaped, and its roots grow far outward but not deeply in the ground.
-This type of poplar is often bent and misshapen and is used to provide breaks in the wind over relatively flat terrains.
+The Populus euphratica tree is best known as the desert poplar, as it thrives in dry and hot climates.
+It has long, pale green leaves that are often differently shaped, and its roots grow far outward but not deeply in the ground.
+This poplar is often bent and misshapen and is used to provide breaks in the wind over relatively flat terrains.
 It is sometimes used for wood fiber or papermaking.

 11. Canadian Poplar

-The Canadian poplar is a tree native to Northeastern and North-Central United States and southeastern Canada.
-It has an average lifespan of 50 years and is very fast-growing, growing up to 60 feet.
-This type of poplar has soft and fibrous wood, making it ideal for wood pulp and particle board making.
-The leaves are often a bluish-green color and are teardrop-shaped with sharply serrated edges.
+The Canadian poplar is a tree native to the Northeastern and North-Central United States and Southeastern Canada.
+It has an average lifespan of 50 years and is very fast-growing.
+This poplar has soft and fibrous wood, making it ideal for wood pulp and particle board making.
+The leaves are often bluish-green and teardrop-shaped with sharply serrated edges.

 12. Populus Tremula

-Populus tremula is a poplar species very much accustomed to cooler temperatures of climate.
+Populus tremula is a poplar species accustomed to cooler temperatures.
 It is native to Asia and Europe, among many other cooler locations.
-This type of poplar can grow to be a startling 130 feet tall with bark that is green when young and slowly becomes rougher and darker with maturity.
+It can grow to be a startling 130 feet tall with green bark when young, which slowly becomes rougher and darker with maturity.
 Its roots grow very far outwards and in tight coils, making it a very hard tree to remove.
-The softwood of the populus tremula is often used to make cheap lumber or to make writing paper as well as other types of particleboard.
+The softwood of the Populus tremula is often used to make cheap lumber or to make writing paper and other types of particleboard.

 13. California Poplar

-The California poplar or also called western balsam-poplar is a type of poplar tree notable as a model organism in plant biology.
+The California poplar, or western balsam-poplar, is notable as a model organism in plant biology.
 It has heart or oval-shaped leaves, and the buds produce a balsam scent when they open in spring.
 The bark of the California poplar is so hard and gnarled that it can cause sparks when cut with a chainsaw.
-It can grow on deep slopes as it has an extensive root network, which can make it very damaging to land and buildings.
-It does best with wet soil and sunlight but can survive many different types of climate.
+It can grow on deep slopes since it has an extensive root network, which can damage land and buildings.
+It does best with wet soil and sunlight but can survive many types of climates.

 14. Populus Tremuloides

 Populus tremuloides is a poplar tree native to the cool areas of North America.
 This is a fast-growing tree that usually reaches a height of 20 to 60 feet tall.
 It can be found in wet forest openings, meadows, and gravelly prairies.
-It gets its name from the fact that it is vulnerable to wind, making it quake and tremble in any kind of forceful wind.
+It gets its name because it is vulnerable to wind, making it quake and tremble in any forceful wind.
 It is recognized for its beautiful white bark and deep, green-colored leaves.

 15. Populus Angustifolia

-Populus angustifolia is a type of poplar that is also closely related to the willow tree species.
-It is widely known for its ability to grow in rocky mountains and surrounding plains.
+Populus angustifolia is closely related to the willow tree species.
+It is widely known for its ability to grow in the mountains and surrounding plains.
 The mature height of this tree is 40 to 60 feet tall, and it needs full sunlight to thrive.
 The tree, as a whole, is oval-shaped with slim branches and long willow-like leaves.
 The leaves will transform from green to a rich yellow color during fall.

 Wrapping It Up

-As you can see, there are a wide variety of poplar trees to choose from, with all having their special needs and benefits.
-There are poplars that can grow in just about any climate, whether you want a sturdy tree to protect your home or small decorative trees for your lawn.
-Many of these types of poplars are fast-growing and have a life expectancy of at least 50 years.
-This makes them a great tree option for beginners as they don’t require much care after being planted.
-The images included should help you to get an idea of the kind of poplar that you would want in appearance is important to you.
+As you can see, there is a wide variety of poplars, which all have unique needs and benefits.
+Some poplars can grow in just about any climate, whether you want a sturdy tree to protect your home or small decorative trees for your lawn.
+Many are fast-growing and have a life expectancy of at least 50 years.
+This makes them excellent trees for beginners since they don’t require much care after planting.

 Featured Image Credit: Pixabay